sirLisko/martian-robots-simulator/docs/adr/ADR-006-interactive-cli.md

 ## Decision

-The codebase has been modularise into smaller, self-contained modules with clear responsibilities.Use the prompts library to create an interactive CLI for the Mars Robot Simulator.
+The codebase has been modularise into smaller, self-contained modules with clear responsibilities.
+Use the prompts library to create an interactive CLI for the Martian Robots Simulator.
 The CLI will:

 1. Prompt the user for the grid size, robot position, and movements.

 2. Validate inputs to ensure they are in the correct format.

-3. Call the createRobotDeployer factory function to deploy the robot and display the result.
+3. Call the createMission factory function to deploy the robot and display the result.

 ## Consequences